vlademirjunior/blazor/readme.md

 dotnet new list

 # Create a new solution
-dotnet new sln -n BlazorJourney
+dotnet new sln -n ToDoApp

 # Create a new Blazor Server project
-dotnet new blazor -n Frontend
+dotnet new blazor -n FrontEnd --interactivity --help dotnet new blazor -n FrontEnd --interactivity None --no-https

 # Add the new Blazor Server project to the solution
-dotnet sln BlazorJourney.sln add Frontend/Frontend.csproj
+dotnet sln ToDoApp.sln add FrontEnd/FrontEnd.csproj

 # Restores the dependencies and tools of a project.
 dotnet restore